-Welcome to History 5 online!
+Welcome to History 21 online!

 Please read the following syllabus and schedule carefully, as it contains information necessary to the successful completion of this course.
-This is the Canvas version of the syllabus.
-(A complete version of the syllabus will soon be available to download, if you prefer to have an offline copy.)

 I reserve the right to make changes in the syllabus when necessary to meet learning objectives, or to better meet the needs of the class.